Bicknell's thrush

 Bicknell's thrush (Catharus bicknelli) is a medium-sized thrush, at 17.5 cm and 28 g.
-One of North America's rarest and most localized breeders, it inhabits coniferous mountain tops and disturbed habitats of the Northeast.
+One of North America's rarest and most localized songbirds, it breeds on coniferous mountain tops and disturbed habitats of northeastern North America.
 While very similar in appearance and vocalization to the gray-cheeked thrush (Catharus minimus), the two species, with two completely different breeding ranges, differ slightly in their morphology and vocalizations.
 It was named after Eugene Bicknell, an American amateur ornithologist, who made the first scientific discovery of the species on Slide Mountain in the Catskills in the late 19th century.
+John Burroughs, in his essay, "The Heart of the Southern Catskills" (1886), writes effusively about the voice of Bicknell's thrush heard near the summit on his climbs of Slide Mountain, and how on his stays on Slide saw them nowhere else but "about the summit", and saw no other thrush but Bicknell's.

 Description

 Bicknell's thrush is just slightly smaller than the other northern migratory Catharus thrushes, with an average length of approximately 17 cm and a weight ranging generally from 26 to 30g.
 Both sexes are identical in the field and are roughly the same size, although males average slightly larger in wing length.
 Adults are olive-brown to brownish on the upperparts (head, nape, back) contrasting with chestnut-tinged tail.
 The contrast is, however, less evident in worn plumage.
 The underparts are off-white with gray on the flanks; the breast is off-white with buffy wash, showing dusky spots that becomes more diffuse toward the sides and the lower breast.
 They have pink legs, a faint grey eye ring, and gray cheeks.
 Two-thirds of the lower mandible is yellow colored, while the tip of the lower mandible and upper mandible is blackish.
 They average slightly smaller than the very similar gray-cheeked thrush but are all but indistinguishable in outward appearance.
-Together, gray-cheeked and Bicknell's thrush form a cryptic species pair, and were indeed formerly considered conspecific.
 The song is a jumbled series of flute-like tones ending on a higher note.

 Taxonomy

 A member of the family Turdidae, Bicknell's thrush belongs to the genus Catharus.
 This genus includes twelve species, five of which are found in North America.
-The closest relative of the Bicknell's thrush is its sister species, the Gray-cheeked Thrush.
-These two species were once considered as the same species.
+The closest relative of the Bicknell's thrush is its sister species, the gray-cheeked thrush.
+Together, the gray-cheeked and Bicknell's thrush form a cryptic species pair, and were indeed formerly considered conspecific.
 However, DNA analysis showed a divergence between the two species about 1 million years ago.